Man United consider move for goalkeeper as Andre Onana decision made

 “Let’s wait until the market is closed and then everything is clear,” he said.

-“That part is with Jason.
-He is our player and he has a contract.
-I didn’t hear any news on that,” he added.
+“That part is with Jason so it is our player he has a contract, I didn’t hear any news on that,” he added.

 Join our commenting forum